 Funded by the Open Society Foundations’ Early Childhood Programme (ECP), INTRAC provided support to strengthening the organisational and financial sustainability of International Step by Step (SbS) Association member NGOs in 19 countries in central eastern Europe.

-The capacity strengthening support is designed to be delivered primarily through qualified national capacity building providers identified in each country, supported as necessary by a small core team of INTRAC consultants specialised in organisational development and resource mobilisation.
+The capacity strengthening support was designed to be delivered primarily through qualified national capacity building providers identified in each country, supported as necessary by a small core team of INTRAC consultants specialised in organisational development and resource mobilisation.

-To date, there have been three Phases to the INTRAC programme.
+There were three Phases to the INTRAC programme.

 - Phase I (2013/14) – a review of the network’s strengths, challenges and needs related to its durability and development of an organisational sustainability self-assessment tool and process for sustainability strengthening, piloted in 2 countries.